Home Learn Aditya Birla Loan Against Mutual Funds: Features, Benefits, Interest Rate

 3. What is the tenure for Aditya Birla Loan Against Mutual Funds on smallcase?

-At smallcase, you can borrow against your Aditya Birla mutual funds for up to 36 months, with no penalty for early repayment.
-You also have the option to extend the loan beyond the initial 36 months if necessary.
+At smallcase, you can borrow against your Aditya Birla mutual funds for up to 3 years, with no penalty for early mutual fund loan repayment.

 4. Will the bank charge me for the lien removal and lien marking on my mutual fund?